narthur/automations/README.md

 pnpm run dev
 ```

-Code mreged to the `main` branch will be automatically deployed to Render.com.
+Code merged to the `main` branch will be automatically deployed to Render.com.

 ## Todos